h2dakhil/Gym-Rep-Tracker/docs/project_overview.md

 ---

 ## ✅ 2.
 Part Selection & BOM (2 days)
+**Look into prototyping the board using a breadboard and what is needed for that first

 - [ ] Choose exact STM32 chip (e.g. STM32F401CE)
 - [ ] Select IMU, display, BLE module, power ICs